Rakuten Mobile Saikyo Park Miyagi: Dedicated Rakuten home

 The Eagles clinched their first Pacific League title in 2013, making Miyagi Stadium the host of the final stage of the Climax Series for the first time and setting up the possibility of holding its first Japan Series games.
 In preparation for these games, Rakuten spent ¥100 million adding temporary seating to the park to increase its seating capacity for the events.
 Rakuten won the 2013 Climax Series, allowing Miyagi Stadium to host its first ever Japan Series, which the Eagles went on to win.
 The temporary stands were eventually dismantled and replaced with permanent seating options.
 The 2013 Japan Series was the last time the stadium hosted a postseason game, however it again hosted an All-Star game in 2021, its fourth time.

 After Rakuten renovated Miyagi Stadium and the Eagles moved in, high school and other amateur baseball organizations continued to rent out the ballpark.
 Amateur use of the stadium decreased significantly after the installation of the natural grass field in 2016, however, as amateur organizations were restricted from renting out Miyagi Stadium due to the need to protect the natural grass.
 Furthermore, stadium usage fees increased.
 After the COVID-19 pandemic resulted in the cancellation of the Miyagi Prefecture's 2020 High School Baseball Championship summer tournament, Miyagi Stadium did not host games for the tournament the next two years.
 In June 2022, Miyagi Prefectural Baseball Organization Council submitted a petition to the prefecture asking for a reduction in stadium usage fees and loosening of usage restrictions to make it more accessible to amateur baseball.
 In 2023, the prefecture's summer high school tournament returned to Miyagi Stadium, which hosted the semi-final and final games.
 Miyagi Stadium was selected as one of the "150 Best Baseball Holy Sites and Famous Places" in Japan by NPB in 2022 and was cited as a "sacred place for amateur baseball in Tohoku".

 Design and features

 Miyagi Stadium was first built in the style of a traditional Japanese-style baseball stadium, a facility with symmetrical stands and outfield wall.
 When Rakuten began renovating the facility in 2004, however, they implemented a "ball park concept" that expanded seating and entertainment options.
 The plan modified the facility into one that more closely resembles a Major League Baseball stadium.
 The stadium's Smile Glico Park is modeled after Petco Park's Park at the Park and intended to help attract non-baseball fans to Miyagi Stadium.
-The transformation of Miyagi Stadium away from a traditional Japanese-style park slowly started a trend in NPB, with other ballparks such as Mazda Stadium and Es Con Field following suit in 2009 and 2023, respectively.
+The transformation of Miyagi Stadium away from a traditional Japanese-style park slowly started a trend in NPB, with other ballparks such as Mazda Stadium and Es Con Field Hokkaido following suit in 2009 and 2023, respectively.